 - One of the biggest problems you can have with a cake is over-mixing the batter.
 When you do this, you create too much gluten, and your cake can end up too tough.
 This is one reason it's a great idea to mix your dry ingredients first and then add the wet ingredients all at once.
 At the very end is when you want to add any last-minute additions!

 - Picking the best apple for baking is a bit of a personal choice.
 I think the most important component is finding an apple that is firm enough to hold it’s shape because no one likes mushy apple desserts… ugh.
 Ideally, you want an apple with a mix of tartness and sweetness.
-All of this being said, conventional wisdom often recommends Jonagold, Granny Smith, Fuji, and Honey Crisp for baking.
+All of this being said, I like pairing fuji and gala apples together in a recipe.
+They have subtle differences that pair well together.

 Apple Praline Cake